-London College of Communication MA Animation graduate Leszek Mozga’s short film ‘Roadkill’ has been selected to premiere at Cannes Film Festival, as well as being shortlisted for a BAFTA.
+London College of Communication MA Animation graduate Leszek Mozga’s short film ‘Roadkill’ has been selected to premiere at Cannes Film Festival, shortlisted for a BAFTA, and won Best Animation at Aesthetica Short Film Festival.

 A stop-motion animated thriller, 'Roadkill' is set in a world where deer are the dominating species.